 The latest monitoring on the contact line of the Azerbaijani and Armenian armies has passed without any incidents.

-The monitoring was held on August 1 under the mandate of the OSCE Chairperson-in-Office Personal Representative, on the contact line located near the village of Kuropatkino of Azerbaijan's Khojavend region, Azerbaijani Defense Ministry said.
+The monitoring was held on April 15, under the mandate of the OSCE Chairperson-in-Office Personal Representative, on the contact line located near the village of Alibeyli of Azerbaijan's Tovuz region, Azerbaijan's Defense Ministry said.

-On the Azerbaijani side, the monitoring was carried out by the OSCE Chairperson-in-Office Personal Representative, Andrzej Kasprzyk and field assistant of the OSCE Chairperson-in-Office Personal Representative, Jiri Aberle.
+On the Azerbaijani side, the monitoring was held by OSCE Chairperson-in-Office Personal Representative Andrzej Kasprzyk, field assistants Evgeny Sharov and Peter Svedberg.

-On the opposite side, the monitoring was conducted by field assistants of OSCE Chairperson-in-Office Personal Representative, Evgeny Sharov, Hristo Hristov and Peter Svedberg.
+On the opposite side, the monitoring was conducted by field assistants of OSCE Chairperson-in-Office Personal Representative, Hristo Hristov and Jiri Aberle.